pynbody/topsy/README.md

 Its name nods to the [TIPSY](https://github.com/N-BodyShop/tipsy) project.
 It is built using [wgpu](https://wgpu.rs), which is a future-facing GPU standard (with thanks to the [python wgpu bindings](https://wgpu-py.readthedocs.io/en/stable/guide.html)).

-At the moment, `topsy` is a bit of a toy project, but it already works quite well.
+At the moment, `topsy` is experimental, but has proven to work well in a variety of environments.
+It is mainly developed and optimized on Apple M-series chips, but has also been shown to work on NVidia GPUs.

 The future development path will depend on the level of interest from the community.

 Installing
 ----------